bp2s/codingchallenge/Readme.md

 Alice, Bob and Carlos have each a todo-list.
 Their list have been stored into the ethereum blockchain.

-But, now they want to be able to see them in a web application....Would you be kind enough to help them ?
+But, now they want to be able to see them in a web application....Can you help them ?

-Your challenge, if you accept it, is to create a **_quick & dirty_** application that displays the todos.
+Your challenge, if you accept it, is to create a _quick & dirty_ application that displays the todos.

 ### Features
 *  the list of the todos is dependant of the user